+Your name and address

-Your Name and Address Questions 1, 2 & 8
+Questions 1, 2 and 8

-We use names in the collection process so that Collectors can talk to you and address you correctly and to help us work out the different families in each household.
+We use names in the collection process so that Collectors can talk to you and address you correctly and to help us work out the different families within each household.

 Addresses are also used to show how many people live in particular areas.